michaelcooley/significant-obstacle/TO-DO.md

 47. **DONE** implement jump
 48. make descriptions better and funnier
 49. **DONE** implement special parser for wordle imposter, triggered by hooking up HDMI cable
+50. **DONE** add more dangerous things to take away health
+51. **DONE** add optional sounds and a checkbox to enable. have a 'ding' sound for getting points a 'bloop' sound for taking damage and a noise for dying and winning
+52. **DONE** fix location of sound checkbox
+53. **DONE** don't let health go negative when player dies